ayeletperes/rabhit/vignettes/RAbHIT-vignette.md

 ### Infer haplotype by anchor gene

-An individual’s haplotype can be inferred using the functions `createFullHaplotype`.
+An individual's haplotype can be inferred using the functions `createFullHaplotype`.
 The function infers the haplotype based on the provided anchor gene.
 Using this function a contingency table is created for each gene, *from which strand is inferred for each allele*.
 The user